Frozen 2: we reveal the second trailer, release date, cast and plot of the Disney sequel

 1 October 2019, 10:38 | Updated: 1 October 2019, 10:43

 Watch the second trailer for Frozen 2 and find out all there is to know about the release date, plot and cast so far...

-Loosely based on Hans Christian Andersen’s fairy tale The Snow Queen, Disney's Frozen was a runaway hit – and this year the characters from Disney’s Frozen are coming back.
+Loosely based on Hans Christian Andersen’s fairy tale The Snow Queen, Disney’s Frozen was a runaway success and this year the characters from Disney’s Frozen are coming back.

-While the two best friends venture deep in the forest to seek the truth about the ancient mystery of their kingdom (Arendelle), adorable snowman Olaf and Sami iceman Kristoff also make a reappearance.
+While the two sisters venture deep in the forest to seek the truth about the ancient mystery of their kingdom (Arendelle), adorable snowman Olaf and Sami iceman Kristoff also make a reappearance.

 Co-directors Chris Buck and Jennifer Lee, Head of Walt Disney Animation, have once again teamed up with producer Peter Del Vecho and Hidden Figures writer Allison Schroeder has been assisting with the script, so we’re expecting great things.